hiroyukiyamamoto/loadings/release/ver 0.2.1/loadings/README.md

 - OS-PCA (orthogonal smoothed principal component analysis), which is a suitable PCA when the samples are ordered, can be calculated.
 Their loading and *p*-values can also be calculated.

-- Multiset PLS and Multiset PLS-ROG [5] integrate multi-omics data with rank order of groups.
+- Multiset PLS and Multiset PLS-ROG [5] integrate multi-omics data.
 Their loading and *p*-values can also be calculated.

 **References**
 [1] Yamamoto H. et al., BMC Bioinformatics, (2014) 15(1):51.